huss-mo/terminal-command/README.md

 powershell -ExecutionPolicy Bypass -File _scripts/install.ps1
 ```

-Then, Set the API key for the LLM provider in config.yaml (Automatically copied from _templates during installation).
+Then, set the API key for the LLM provider in config.yaml (Automatically copied from _templates during installation).

 ## Usage